Uniting cash professionals from financial institutions, retail businesses and the supply chain to gain unique, specialist insights.

 Andrea joined CMS Analytics in 2002 after completing her PhD in Pure Mathematics and Computer Science.
 She became President in 2009 and has since overseen phenomenal growth, leading CMS to have operations in over 31 countries.
 Andrea is also a Chartered Mathematician and a Member of the Institute of Mathematics and works to promote maths education and careers.
 She also provides advice and guidance at conferences and universities on maths, computer science and women in business.

-National Account Manager, CMS Analytics
+National Account Manager

 Kira Frye began her sales career in 2012 after earning a bachelor's degree from Arizona State University.
 She brings extensive experience across multiple industries, including logistics, human resources, finance, and accounting.